AN8991/zkpay/readme.md

 ```
 Output: You should see 3 new folders (artifacts, cache-zk, deployments-zk) being created

-# Update the contract addresses in the scripts
+4. Update the contract addresses in the scripts (This is automated - no need to actually run this step):
 ```bash
 npx ts-node scripts/update-addresses.ts
 ```

-4. Deploy the contracts
+5. Deploy the contracts
 ```bash
 npx hardhat deploy --network zkSyncTestnet
 ```